-Respond to needs of customers, members of schemes, and the wider population enterprise data with our own administrative data to ensure that we are best place to understand the drivers of coverage of our schemes, needs for healthcare and economic support to households, and to inform policy and evaluation.
+RSSB's objectives will not be driven primarily by internally set objectives or internal assessment of operational performance but will look more to externally demonstrated needs of customers and members of schemes and of the wider population - both in terms of coverage of needs and in the quality of service provision to satisfy those needs.
+We will combine NISR household and enterprise data with our own administrative data to ensure that we are best place to understand the drivers of coverage of our schemes, needs for healthcare and economic support to households, and to inform policy and evaluation.
 Our aim is to go beyond that operational use of data and research to reposition RSSB as the leader on healthcare insurance research and as a leader in social protection research and policy evaluation.
 The need to finance RSSB's schemes from investments will be re-established on an optimal basis, based on best returns to reflect current and future members' needs for retirement income in old age and coverage of healthcare.